biobakery/humann_legacy/readme.txt

 * By default, four communities are built: two with staggered organismal abundances (stg, using a lognormal distribution) and two with even abundances (even), and two with 20 organisms (low complexity, lc) and two with 100 (high complexity, hc).

 * The true gene and pathway abundances/coverages will be placed in correspondingly named files in the "synth/output" directory.
 These will be automatically detected the next time HUMAnN is executed using scons.
 They will be merged into the overall output files, and if correspondingly named input files ("mock_stg_lc*", "mock_even_hc*", etc.) are available, their performance will be automatically plotted as PDF output files using R.

+HUMAnN can also add a level of organism specificity to the output.
+To do this:

+* Turn on the feature by changing c_fOrg to True in SConstruct.

+* Run "scons" as you would on your samples without the organism specificity

 DETAILED OPERATION
 ====